jorge-ramirez-upm/RepTate/RepTate/docs/source/manual/Applications/NLVE/Tutorial/tutorial_Blend_RoliePoly.rst

       :alt: Show LVE

 #.
 Click "OK" to close the dialog.
 This launches the calculations of the relaxation times.
-    You can look at the result by clicking |relax_time|.
+    You can look at the result by clicking "Edit Modes" |relax_time|.

 #.
 Adjust the parameter ``GN0``.
 We set it to :math:`2\times 10^5` Pa.
 Then, press "calculate" |calculate|
     to get the nonlinear rheology predictions.